mvolkmann/blog/src/smalltalk.md

   displays message categories for the class in the third pane.
   Example message category names include "accessing", "comparing", "copying", "converting", "enumerating", and "printing".
+  There is a separate set of method categories for instance methods and class methods.

   Selecting a message category (a.k.a protocol) in the third pane displays methods in that category in the fourth pane.
+  The top message category, provided by default, is "-- all --".
-  The top, default messate category is "-- all --", which contains all the methods.
+  If no message category is selected, or if "-- all --" is selected, all the methods in all categories are listed.

   The items in these panes are not sorted alphabetically by default.
   To sort them, hover over a pane and press cmd-shift-a (alphabetize)